 Why pick Palisades Zoysia grass for your Houston lawn?
 When people see the sample plots of grass at our office in Arcola, they almost always head for the Palisades Zoysia grass plot first.
-Why is that and what are the advantages and disadvantages of Palisades Zoysia grass for your Houston area project?
-Houston Grass South Owner Michael Romine answers those questions in this video.
+Why is that and what are the advantages and disadvantages of Palisades Zoysia grass for Houston homeowners?
+Houston Grass Owner Michael Romine answers those questions in this video.

-For 2017, we also sell Emerald Zoysia grass, which has a beautiful dark-green color and a dense, fine-bladed appearance.
-Either variety of Zoysia grass will make your lawn the best in your neighborhood.
+We also sell Cavalier Zoysia grass and Emerald Zoysia grass, which combine shade tolerance with a beautiful dark-green color and a dense, fine-bladed appearance.
+Any variety of Zoysia grass will make your lawn the best in your neighborhood.

-It is more expensive than some of the other grasses out here too.
-So I guess that’s really the only drawback to the Zoysia grass that I see.
-People who move from the more Northern states.
-The more temperate climates and whatnot I guess they like the Zoysia grass because it’s growing habit looks more like they’re used to.
-As opposed to having runners and things like the Bermuda grasses and what not it grows straight up and I guess the coarseness and density and everything look a lot more like those cool-season grasses like Kentucky Bluegrass and fescue.
+People who move to Texas from the more Northern states like the Zoysia grasses because its growing habit looks more like they’re used to.
+Instead of having runners like the Bermuda grasses, it grows straight up.
+I guess the appearance and density and everything look a lot more like those cool-season grasses like Kentucky Bluegrass and fescue.

 Palisades Zoysia Has Good Traffic Tolerance

 The Palisades Zoysia grass has really good traffic tolerance.
-I think it’s probably mainly due to the fact that it’s so dense.
-It’s not something that they use out on sports fields cause it grows real slowly.
-So if divots and stuff are taking out of it or cleat marks, it’s going to grow back slowly.
-But it’s got the same look and what not or closer look to the Bermuda grasses but again it’s got that good traffic tolerance, as well as drought tolerance.
+I think it’s mainly due to the fact that it’s so dense.
+It’s not something that they use out on sports fields because it grows real slowly.
+So if divots are taken out of it, the Zoysia grass is going to grow back slowly.

 Palisades Zoysia Grass May Not Need to be Mowed as Frequently

 One thing that should be noted about Palisades Zoysia and all Zoysias that we have is that it’s got a really slow growth habit.
-So whereas you’re talking about mowing a lot of these grasses, we recommend mowing grass twice a week to make them look their best.
-It wouldn’t hurt to mow the Zoysia twice a week but you certainly can get by with once every seven days.
+So we recommend mowing grass twice a week to make them look their best.
+It wouldn’t hurt to mow the Zoysia twice a week, but you certainly can get by with once every seven days.
 I’ve got all these grasses planted out here side by side in our sample plots at the office.
 The Zoysia certainly grows slower than the rest of them.

-At Houston Grass South, we deliver the best grass sod direct from our family farm to your home at the most competitive prices in the Houston area.
-Our grass sod comes from our family farm in Bay City, TX, where we’ve been growing the highest quality grass since 1981.
+At Houston Grass, we deliver the best grass sod direct from our family farm to your home at the most competitive prices in the Houston area.
 For more information, please call us at 281-431-7441 or use our contact form to ask a question or receive a quote.
-Spring is a great time to complete your sod project so call us today!
+Anytime is a great time to complete your grass sod project so call us today!